Introverts want to connect deeply with their friends, but these relationships can be hard to find.

 6. Hold out for true connection.

-This is something that tends to come naturally for a lot of introverts, but it never hurts to be reminded.
-There is nothing quite like the moment of two souls meeting.
-Hold out for a friend who instantly makes you feel safe, who you feel you could say anything to without receiving judgement, who generally makes you happy.
+This is something that comes naturally to a lot of introverts, but it never hurts to be reminded.
+There’s nothing quite like the moment when two like-minded souls meet.
+Hold out for a friend who instantly makes you feel safe, who you feel you could say anything to without receiving judgement, who makes you happy.